tekidev0/ubuilt2/README.md

 It uses **rsync** to copy your root filesystem, **mksquashfs** to create a compressed filesystem, and **grub-mkrescue** to create a bootable ISO image.
 If you used chroot mode, you will be dropped into a shell to customize the filesystem before creating the squashfs.

 **Ubuilt** uses `zenity` to create a simple and user-friendly graphical interface for managing the process.
+It also uses `dialog` for the CLI interface.

 ## How to use Ubuilt